greenh/CJD/README.md

 <!-- xxx -->

 * It's currently working with Clojure 1.4.0 and 1.3.0 (but not with 1.2.1).

-CJD does contain release-specific code, so this can be an issue.
+    + CJD does contain release-specific code, so the choice of Clojure version for running CJD is not entirely arbitrary.

     + The current release is (mostly) not compiled code, so loading the code is no ball of fire.